 5. Mizuno Wave Inspire 16

 Lightweight, attractive, and supportive.
 You’ll find all this with Mizuno’s Wave Inspire 16.
-Out of all the stability shoes we reviewed, Mizuno delivered the fastest shoe.
+Out of all the stability shoes we reviewed, Mizuno delivered the fastest one.

 The lightweight construction serves to provide a faster stride with every run.
 And the added sockliner gives your feet a snug fit.
 These two work together to make a truly exceptional shoe.